Brookland High School: Athletics

 The Brookland High School mascot and athletic emblem is the bearcat with red and black serving as the school colors.

 The Brookland compete in interscholastic activities within the 4A Classification via the 4A Region 3 Conference, as administered by the Arkansas Activities Association.
-The Bearcats field teams in Soccer (girls/boys),football, bowling (boys/girls), golf (boys/girls), basketball (boys/girls), cheer, competitive cheer, baseball, softball, and track and field (boys/girls).
+The Bearcats field teams in Soccer (girls/boys),football, bowling (boys/girls), golf (boys/girls), basketball (boys/girls), cheer, competitive cheer, competitive dance, baseball, softball, and track and field (boys/girls).

 The Bearcats boys basketball team won its first state championship in 2014.
 They beat the Lonoke Jackrabbits 60-50 in the state championship at Summit Arena in Hot Springs, Arkansas on March 15, 2014, finishing the season on a 21 game win streak.
 In 2009–10, the Brookland boys basketball team recorded three state records with scoring 311 three-point goals in a season and 20 three-pointers in a game, along with the largest combined score in a single game of 221 in a Brookland 117, Tuckerman 104 game in 2010.

 The girls bowling team is one of the state's most successful by winning three state championships between 2008 and 2010.

+Both competitive dance and competitive cheer won 4A State Championships in 2022.